hammerheim-game/hammerheim-rules/3-equipment.md

 impervious to age and corrosion.
 The powers of this artefact can only be unleashed through a ritual known only to a handful of Amazons.
-The blade of this weapon glows white hot and can cut through armour as if it were paper.
+The blade of this weapon glows white hot and can cut through armor as if it were paper.
 Range: Close Combat
 Strength: As User +
 Special Rule: No Save, Parry
 Special Rules
 No Save: The blade of the Claw can literally cut through anything.
-A warrior wounded by a Claw receives no armour save whatsoever.
+A warrior wounded by a Claw receives no armor save whatsoever.
 Parry: User may parry as per normal rules.